thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 git checkout dimensions_1
 ```

+Rebase the current `dimensions_1` feature branch with the `master` branch.
+A **rebase**, in this case, performs the following steps.

+1. All the new commits on the current `dimensions_1` branch are saved to a temporary area.
+1. The `dimensions_1` branch is reset to the same base commit as the `master` branch.
+1. The saved commits are reapplied to the rebased `dimensions_1` branch.

-Rebase the `dimensions_1` feature branch with the `master` branch.
-The branch should be up to date, but, again, you'll want to form this habit.
+In this case, the `dimensions_1` branch should be up to date with the `master` branch, but, again, you'll want to form this habit.

 ```shell
 git rebase master